-I grew up loving.
+The Carolinas are home to several sauces, and all are unlike the sweet and tangy tomato based Kansas City style sauce I grew up loving.
 Carolina sauces hint at the beginnings of barbecue, when plain vinegar, the original barbecue sauce, was used to baste the meat roasting over the fire.

 The Carolina sauces all have a thin consistency and tart kick.
 The most

-, ketchup, or both.
+mustard , ketchup, or both.
 White sugar, brown sugar, and various spices might also be added into the mix.

-Alabama is home to a unique barbecue sauce that's similar to mayonnaise.
+Alabama is home to a unique sauce that's similar to mayonnaise.
 Traditionally, raw eggs were beaten together with vinegar and spices to create a pale, off

 Let's go to my boyhood home, Kansas City,and explore the

 barbecue sauce made famous there.
 In Kansas City, barbecue isn't barbecue without sauce…and lots of it!
 Thick and sweet tomato based sauce, balanced with a bit of vinegar tartness, is the rule here.
 The addition of molasses, black pepper and spices makes for sauces that can vary greatly in the level of sweetness and spiciness.

 Heading south, we eventually end up in Texas, where beef is king.
 The barbecue sauce here is influenced by Mexican traditions, and is usually hot and spicy from the addition peppers and other southwestern flavorings.
-This sauce is tomato based, with vinegar, Worcestershire sauce and spices, and is usually somewhat thinner than the Kansas City style sauce.
+It's tomato based, with vinegar, Worcestershire sauce and spices, and is usually somewhat thinner than the Kansas City style sauce.